In Georgia, a President’s Grudge and the Balance of Power in the Senate Collide — With Disastrous Prospects for Republicans

 One only need to look southward from Washington to Atlanta to see a Fitzgeraldian reality facing Republicans there.
 President-elect Joe Biden carried the state for Democrats for the first time in a presidential race since 1992.
 Trump is still demanding the election was rigged; on Thursday, he was once again on Twitter taunting the Republican Governor of Georgia for not throwing out the results and tossing the win his way.
 His continuing quest to sow doubt over the validity of the elections is running face-first into the pressing political needs of fellow Republicans who are scrambling to get Trump’s Make-America-Great-Again tribe to show up for the state’s Senate runoff races in January.

-Institutional Republicans are begging their ilk to vote again while MAGA-esque supplicants are saying the system is rigged, all is lost, so why should they?
-In the Fitzgerald construct, Republicans — to keep up a united front with their leader and retain their Senate majority — must accept that the Nov.
-3 election was corrupt, that the run-roff will be different, and the aggrieved are right in both.
+Institutional Republicans are begging their ilk to vote again, while MAGA-esque supplicants are saying the system is rigged, all is lost, so why should they?
+In the Fitzgerald construct, Republicans — to keep up a united front with their leader and retain their Senate majority — must assert that the Nov.
+3 election was corrupt, that the runoff will be different, and the aggrieved are right in both.

 Republicans are already set to have 50 votes in the 100-member Senate when Congress is seated in January.
 Democrats have 48.
 In the balance are two seats that are in overtime races in Georgia, a state that is a de facto capital of the South.
 While Georgia has given the United States its share of deeply conservative politicians, it also yielded masterclasses in liberal leadership from the likes of Andrew Young, Jimmy Carter and Stacey Abrams.
 Atlanta’s Civil Rights-era slogan as a place “too busy to hate” finally came into relief in November when it gave Biden the win and suggested Democrats might have a shot to capture both Senate races and, with it, majority power, thanks to Vice President-elect Kamala Harris’ tie-breaking vote.